 Capacitors are of various types, sizes, and shapes.
 Generally, capacitors are of the following two types.

 - 1A capacitor whose parts or components are fixed is called a fixed capacitor.
-E.g paper capacitors, mica capacitors etc.
+E.g paper capacitors, mica capacitors etc.Fixed Capacitor.

 - Paper capacitors consist of two aluminum foils between which greased paper or a plastic sheet is used as a dielectric.
 These are then rolled into a cylindrical shape.